Why do you need link building?

 2. Direct traffic from the links

-Link building is also a very effective way of driving traffic, not just indirectly by improving rankings, but sometimes even more useful if the direct traffic comes to the site via these particular links.
+Good backlinks is a very effective way of driving traffic, not just indirectly by improving rankings, but sometimes even more useful if the direct traffic comes to the site via these particular (quality) links.

 3. Brand awareness